ziramehr/parstin/README.md

 # About Pārstin
-Pārstin is the name proposed by Iranian Astrophysicist and Linguist Dr. Mohammad Heydari-Malayeri for an alternative writing system for the Persian language (Pārsi), resembling the Latin script.
+Pārstin is the name proposed by Iranian Astronomer, Astrophysicist and Linguist Dr. Mohammad Heydari-Malayeri for an alternative writing system for the Persian language (Pārsi), resembling the Latin script.
 It has several advantages over the current script (let's call it farsi writing) which is adapted from Arabic, most importantly, it's precision in capturing Pārsi.
 Moreover, Pārsi is an Indo-European language which means that it has more commonalities with Latin than with Arabic.
 The proposed writing system was justified and explained in detail by Iranian Philosopher and Translator Dr. Mir Shamsuddin Adib-Soltani in _An introduction to the writing of the Persian script._ Amirkabir Publications, Tehran, 1976.
 A summary of the outcomes is available in the below infographic thanks to Dr. Heydari-Malayeri.
 This project started under the influence of a series of his talks titled "Persian Writing" ([available on youtube since Oct 2018.](https://www.youtube.com/watch?v=t2P8ou7p2nk&list=PLuhW6Hw2wheOjqD5m-qmxI01Ky3d0v5nF))

 ![image](https://user-images.githubusercontent.com/83266560/116194068-2eedf380-a6e5-11eb-825f-b333e2c7c70b.png)